Mass Murder 🇨🇦

 Incident Summary:

-Police in Brockville, Ontario, are investigating a triple homicide at a home on Cartier Court where a 49-year-old woman and her two teenage daughters were found dead.
-A 17-year-old has been charged with three counts of first-degree murder; police have characterized the incident as intimate partner violence involving a knife, though the specific motive remains under investigation.
+Police in Brockville, Ontario, are investigating a triple homicide at a residence on Cartier Court where a 49-year-old woman and her two teenage daughters were found dead.
+A 17-year-old individual has been charged with three counts of first-degree murder in connection with the incident, which police have characterized as intimate partner violence involving a knife.

 Well-Supported Details: